devcontainers/images/src/miniconda/README.md

 }
 ```

+#### Using different Conda channels

+This image is based on the `ContinuumIO/miniconda3` docker image, which has the conda and its dependencies (*installed from conda's default channel*) in the base environment.
+It is not recommended to install packages from different channels in one environment since it could cause conflicts.
+When installing a package from a different channel (e.g., `conda-forge`) is required, the better approach is to create a new conda environment.

 #### Installing or updating Python utilities

 This container installs all Python development utilities using [pipx](https://pipxproject.github.io/pipx/) to avoid impacting the global Python environment.
 You can use this same utility add additional utilities in an isolated environment.
 For example: